Dorset-Council-UK/GIFramework-Maps-Admin-Guide/docs/gui/system.md

 ### Delete an analytics tool

 Select the **Remove** link on the right of the tool list.
 This will remove your analytics entry.

+## Projections

+GIFramework Maps can use multiple projections for both the actual map rendering and the display coordinates.
+The Projections section lets you manage what projections are available.

+### Register new projection

+To add a new projection to the list of available projections, choose 'Register new projection'.
+See [Getting projection details](#getting-projection-details) below to find out how to get the information you need.

+- `EPSG Code` - The EPSG code of the projection
+- `Name` - The name of the projection
+- `Description` - A description of what this projection is and where it covers
+- `Proj4 or WKT Definition` - A Proj4 or WKT definition of the projection
+- `Bottom Left X (Min X)` - The bottom left X coordinate of this projections maximum bounds, in Lat/Lon
+- `Bottom Left Y (Min Y)` - The bottom left Y coordinate of this projections maximum bounds, in Lat/Lon
+- `Top Right X (Max X)` - The top right X coordinate of this projections maximum bounds, in Lat/Lon
+- `Top Right Y (Max Y)` - The top right Y coordinate of this projections maximum bounds, in Lat/Lon
+- `Default display decimal places` - The number of decimal places shown by default when showing coordinates in this projection

+### Edit a projection

+Select the projection you want to edit from the list.
+Make the changes you want and hit Save.

+!!! warning
+    Be careful editing projections, as these can have a dramatic effect on the application

+### Delete a projection

+Select the projection you want to delete from the list.
+At the bottom, hit Delete and confirm your choice.

+!!! danger
+    Make sure your projection is not being used anywhere before deleting it

+### Getting projection details

+Projections are defined using the EPSG Code, Proj4Definition and bounds.
+You can get these using websites such as <a href="https://epsg.io">https://epsg.io</a> or <a href="https://epsg.org/">https://epsg.org/</a>.
+You can use a Proj4 or WKT style definition for the projection definition.
+You do not have to provide a definition for the [built-in projections](#built-in-projections).

+### Built-in projections

+The following projections are built-in, and do not require a Proj4 or WKT definition.

+- EPSG:3857 - Spherical Mercator
+- EPSG:4326 - WGS84 Lat/Lon
+- EPSG:4269 - NAD83 (North America)

+You will still need to add the projection to the list to make it available to the application.